alyssonlopes/upcoming-movies-webapp/README.md

 ## Upcoming Movies Web App

-## Architeture
+## Project Architeture

 It's a Node.js project, using Express as API (server) and React as front-end tecnology (client).

 .
-├── client                  # Front-end application developed using React │   ├── public              # public files that will be included in the application when run the build │   ├── src                 # Javascript, HTML and CSS source-code │   │   └── actions
+├── client                  # Front-end application developed using React
+│   ├── public              # public files that will be included in the application when run the build
+│   ├── src                 # Javascript, HTML and CSS source-code
+│   │   └── actions
 │   │   └── components
 │   │   └── helpers
 │   │   └── reducers
 │   │   └── services
-├── server                  # API server developed using Express │   ├── controllers         # connect the routes with the services │   ├── services            # connect with the data requested │   └── utils
+├── server                  # API server developed using Express
+│   ├── controllers         # connect the routes with the services
+│   ├── services            # connect with the data requested
+│   └── utils
 │   └── routes.js           # File including the API`s mapped routes
 └── ...

 ## Build Instructions